trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 - [Designing Headers for HTTP Compression](https://www.mnot.net/blog/2018/11/27/header_compression)
 - [HPACK: Header Compression for HTTP/2](https://http2.github.io/http2-spec/compression.html)
 - [HPACK: the silent killer (feature) of HTTP/2](https://blog.cloudflare.com/hpack-the-silent-killer-feature-of-http-2/)

+#### HTTP Methods

+The HTTP protocol includes a set of methods that indicate which action to be done for a resource.

+The most common methods are GET and POST.
+But there are a few others, too.

+- `GET` - use this method to request data from a specified resource where data is not modified it in any way. `GET` requests do not change the state of resource

+- `POST` - use this method to send data to a server to create a resource

+- `PUT` - use this method to update the existing resource on a server by using the content in the body of the request.
+Think of this as a way to "edit" something

+- `HEAD` - use this method the same way you use `GET`, but with the distinction that the return of a `HEAD` method should not contain body in the response.
+But the return will contain same headers as if `GET` was used.
+You use the `HEAD` method to check whether the resource is present prior of making a `GET` request

+- `TRACE` - use this method for diagnostic purposes.
+The response will contain in its body the exact content of the request message

+- `OPTIONS` - use this method to describe the communication options (HTTP methods) that are available for the target resource

+- `PATCH` - use this method to apply partial modifications to a resource

+- `DELETE` - use this method to delete the specified resource

 #### Request